 IX.
-Biometrics, Including Fingerprints and Photographs
+Biometrics, Including Fingerprints and Photographs.

-Applicants for asylum are subject to a biometrics check of all appropriate records and other information databases maintained by the Department of Homeland Security, the Department of Justice, and the Department of State.
+Applicants for asylum are subject to a biometrics check of all appropriate records and other information databases maintained by the Attorney General and Secretary of State.

-You and your eligible spouse or children, regardless of age, listed on your asylum application must provide biometrics to initiate the required background investigations or for identity verification.
+You and your eligible spouse or children over the age of 14 years listed on your asylum application must provide biometrics.
 You and your spouse and children will be given instructions on how to complete this requirement.
-You will be notified in writing of the time and location of the Application Support Center (ASC) where you must go to be fingerprinted and photographed.
+You will be notified in writing of the time and location of the Application Support Center where you must go to be fingerprinted and photographed.

 If filing with USCIS, unexcused failure to appear for a scheduled appointment or to provide your required biometrics, including fingerprints and photograph, or to provide other biographical information within the time allowed, may delay eligibility for employment authorization and/or result in an asylum officer dismissing your asylum application or referring it to an immigration judge.
 For applicants before an immigration judge, such failure without good cause may constitute an abandonment of your asylum application and result in the denial of employment authorization.
-(See 8 CFR section 1003.47(d)).
+(See 8 CFR section 1003.47(d).)

-At the time you file your Form I-589, you must submit photographs as specified in Section VI, Required Documents and Required Number of Copies That You Must Submit With Your Application, in Part 1 of these instructions.
+At the time you file your Form I-589, Application for Asylum and for Withholding of Removal, you must submit photographs as specified on Page 6 of the Instructions, Part 1: Filing Instructions, Section VI, "Required Documents and Required Number of Copies That You Must Submit With Your Application."

-X. Organizing Your Application
+X. Organizing Your Application.

-Organize your application together in the following order, forming one complete package (if possible, secure with binder clips and rubber bands so that material may be easily separated):
+Put your application together in the following order, forming one complete package (if possible, secure with binder clips and rubber bands so that material may be easily separated):

-- Your original Form I-589, with all questions completed, and the application signed by you in Part D and signed by any preparer in Part E; and - 2.
-One passport-style photograph of you stapled to the form at Part D.
+- Your original Form I-589, with all questions completed, and the application signed by you in Part D and signed by any preparer in Part E; and - One passport-style photograph of you stapled to the form at Part D